Beyond Just Words – D&I Programs to Meet and Grow With Your Needs

-Training and Education are just a singular component of organization change.
-You need to be able to allow for open and constructive dialogue around historically taboo topics in the workplace.
+Training and Education are just singular components of organizational change.
+You need to allow for open and constructive dialogue around historically taboo topics in the workplace.

-As someone who is responsible for strategic planning, organizational development, or training and educating, how do you implement D&I programs and activities at your organization that facilitate that conversation?
+As someone responsible for strategic planning, organizational development, or training and education, how do you implement D&I programs and activities at your organization that facilitates that conversation?

-In our most recent webinar – we discussed the current challenges and organizational solutions in diversity and inclusion – such as recent D&I challenges, traditional D&I efforts, the changing paradigm and emerging trends and efforts.
+In our most recent webinar – we discussed the current challenges and organizational solutions in diversity and inclusion – such as contemporary D&I challenges, traditional D&I efforts, the changing paradigm, and emerging trends and efforts.